On this page, you will find the steps required to download, install and test Broadsign Control API for a PHP integration.

 |local_cert||This is the path to your local certificate that will allow Broadsign Server to authenticate you. soaplib requires a merged key and certificate file.
 Concatenate both your private key and the signed cert provided by Broadsign Services: cat sdk_key.pem sdk_cert.pem > merged_cert.pem|

 |print_requests||This is a debugging tool that will print to stdout all the XML requests sent to the server.
 To disable the printing of requests, set print_requests to “0”.|

 |print_responses||This is a debugging tool that will print to stdout all the XML responses received from the server.
 To disable the printing of responses, set print_responses to “0”.|

 The soaplib.php library is not intended to be a comprehensive implementation that meets all possible client application needs.
-Rather, it is a collection of base classes and functions that demonstrate how to perform the internal processing needed to send requests and handle responses.
+Rather, it is a collection of base classes and functions that show how to perform the internal processing needed to send requests and handle responses.

-More complex operations will most likely need additional methods and parameters according to the application’s needs.
+More complex operations will most likely need extra methods and parameters according to the application’s needs.
 For example, if you need to perform a list operation with a not_modified_since value that is not epoch, these functions would need to be modified.

 Here is a quick overview of the classes and functions provided:

 |SoapAdapter||This class inherits from the native PHP SoapClient and automatically handles the conversion to and from UTF-8 and UTF-16.|